About Classic Velocity

 In the main blog, Velocity Central, you will find a variety of classic vehicle reviews, commentary, vintage shows, trips, stories of vintage ownership, vintage motorsports, and general musings.
 There are usually just a few posts per month from Velocity Central, so it won't fill up your inbox of overwhelm you with twitter and facebook posts.
 They go back to 2009, and are mostly centered around the German marques, but not exclusively.
 If you would rather just get 2 wheeled, or just 4 wheeled posts, you can set your subscription options accordingly.
 Lastly, we also entertain guest posts, so if you have something that you think fits with our focus, send us a note.

 There is an index by month/year (only back to 2009), one by keyword/tag/category, and one by marque.
 If all else fails, type into the search box.
 We are neither professional writers, nor professional mechanics, nor shop owners.
 We put this site together initially to facilitate sharing with a group of enthusiasts, and to chronicle some of the many car and motorcycle projects and adventures that we've been involved with over time.
 This is a labor of love.
 There are two ways to support this site.
 The first is to go to the store and subscribe to MOTOCRON, which is a tool for keeping track of your vehicles and reporting on activity.
 The second way is to buy a hat or a mug or a t-shirt from the store.

-You can subscribe via RSS or email or follow us on facebook, tumblr, twitter, Pinterest, Instagram, or iTunes.
+You can subscribe via email or follow us on facebook, tumblr, twitter, Pinterest, or Instagram.
 We hope you get an idea, or a laugh, or learn something, or offer a comment, suggestion, or just comiserate with people who suffer from the same disease.